YSOVAR/YSOVAR/docs/index.rst

 While we attempt to write things general and applicable to more datasets, in some cases it's still very specific to our two clusters.
 So, don't be surprised if it does not work out-of-the-box for you, but feel free to try.
+You find the entire code on https://github.com/YSOVAR/YSOVAR .

 First, we show how we process one of our clusters: